Andrew-Pelham/enigma-rpg/docs/SRD_1.1.md

 #### Appearance

 This is where you can truly describe your adventurer's look.
 What’s your resting expression?
 How do you stand?
-Do you look disheveled?
+Do you look disheveled or refined?
+What stands out as unique?
 You can also use this section to add clothes and other non-trivial items, whatever makes sense for your adventurer.

 #### Drives